roneymatusp2/Form3EOYrevision/tools/content-validation/README.md

 If you need assistance, please check:
 - The detailed logs in the `logs` directory
-- The DeepSeek API documentation for API-related issues
+- The Mistral API documentation for API-related issues
 - Open an issue in the project repository for bugs or feature requests